element-hq/element-x-android/CONTRIBUTING.md

 To help translating, please go to [https://localazy.com/p/element](https://localazy.com/p/element).

-- If you want to fix an issue with an English string, please open an issue on the github project of ElementX (Android or iOS).
+- If you want to fix an issue with an English string, please open an issue on the github project of Element X (Android or iOS).
 Only the core team can modify or add English strings.
 - If you want to fix an issue in other languages, or add a missing translation, or even add a new language, please go to [https://localazy.com/p/element](https://localazy.com/p/element).

 More informations can be found [in this README.md](./tools/localazy/README.md).